1. Help Center

 The user will be redirected to: https://www.mywebshop.com/basketid=4.5056E43

-2. Abandoned favorites redirect to favorite list:
+2. Abandoned favorites redirect to products:

 Tracking: